mspncp/gosu-wiki/To Do.md

     * Add OpenGL Wiki page
     * Make sure that WindowMainLoop states that the whole order is just about perceived performance
     * Add "Feature Pack" to requirements for MSVC
-    * Add a note: FreeImage 3.9.3-3 is not good enough
     * Document how Font roughly works (allow devs to cache chars by text\_width'ing the alphabet)
     * Point out that Font#text\_width is only relevant to Font#draw etc
     * Point out that the RubyGosu.app lib dir can be cleaned up